When it comes to feeding, baby bottles with milk or formula are your best friend!

 This product effectively cuts through grease, has fast-rinsing suds, and will leave you with spot-free surfaces.

 For non-natural ingredients, you can find citric acid, sodium chloride, sodium citrate, benzisothiazolinone, and tetrasodium glutamate diacetate.

 These might sound intimidating, but rest assured that this dish soap is still gentle enough to be safe on your skin.
 It can even leave your skin feeling silky smooth!

 It’s sulfate-free and doesn’t have any parabens, triclosan, petrochemicals, toxins, and synthetic perfumes.
-Don’t worry about any harsh chemicals clinging to your baby bottles.
+Don’t worry about any harsh chemicals clinging to your baby’s bottles!

-Some bonus features for this dish soap are that it’s also eco-friendly, biodegradable, vegan, gluten-free, and certified cruelty-free.
+Some bonus features of this dish soap are that it’s also eco-friendly, biodegradable, vegan, gluten-free, and certified cruelty-free.
 It smells great too with its natural fragrance of green tea and lime.

 You can get this dish soap in a value-filled 3-pack.
 Once you decide on using this dish soap in the long run, you can then purchase a 64 fl oz refill pack to reduce waste!

-- Effective to use on baby bottles and all other dishes
+- Effective to use on your baby’s bottles and all other dishes

 - Made of 99.96% natural ingredients